Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 A blown fuse is by far the most likely reason for this problem.

 You’ll find the location of the fuses responsible for your sound system in the owner’s manual.
-Look for “Fuses” in the glossary.
-You should see a labeled diagram of your fuse box.
+Look for “Fuses” in the index.
+You should see a detailed diagram of your fuse box.

-(The owner’s manual will also tell you where the fuse box is if you don’t know.)
+(The owner’s manual will also tell you where the fuse box is if you’re unacquainted.)

-Check the fuse box and analyze the respective fuses with a test lamp.
+Check the fuse box and inspect the respective fuses with a test lamp.

 If you find any that aren’t transferring current, you’ll need to replace the fuse.
 Use a high-quality OEM part from a reputable location.
 You can’t simply look for one that’s the same color and force it in.
 In fact, that’s dangerous and likely to cause a fire.